Insurance in the United States: Admitted v. surplus

 By their very nature, export lists illustrate what U.S. insurers consider to be hard-to-insure risks.
-For example, the California export list includes ambulance services, amusement parks, fireworks displays, moving a building, demolition, hot air balloons, medical billing, product recalls, sawmills, security guards, and tattoo shops, as well as particular types of insurance like Employment Practices Liability and kidnap and ransom.
+For example, the California export list includes ambulance services, amusement parks, blasting, fireworks displays, moving a building, demolition, hay in the open, hot air balloons, medical billing, product recalls, sawmills, scaffolding, security guards, and tattoo shops, as well as particular types of insurance like employment practices liability and kidnap and ransom.

 Although surplus line insurers are still regulated by the states (or countries) in which they are actually admitted, the disadvantages of obtaining insurance from a surplus line insurer are that the policy will usually be written on a nonstandard form (that is, not from the Insurance Services Office), and if the insurer collapses, its insureds in states in which it is nonadmitted will not enjoy certain types of protection available to insureds in the states (or countries) in which the insurer is admitted.
 However, for persons trying to obtain coverage for unusual risks, the choice is usually between a surplus line insurer or no coverage at all.

 One long-running issue with the surplus lines concept is that it makes less sense when applied to sophisticated insureds with many risks spread across multiple states.
 Congress enacted the Nonadmitted and Reinsurance Reform Act of 2010 in an attempt to clarify which state gets to regulate the sale of surplus lines insurance to such insureds, and to exempt certain elite categories of insurance purchasers from the normal requirement of a diligent effort to procure coverage from admitted insurers.